A Birds of Prey and Oracle Stan

 After the revolution, women’s rights were stripped, Vakili’s school and opera company were closed down and Monir’s family had to escape to the U.S. Monir was named for her grandmother, given her first name as her middle name which she also uses as her pen name.
 Monir, like her grandmother, is also a singer and not only wrote the songs featured in the book but also recorded “The Black Canary Sings” with herself doing the vocals.
 The book trailer features the chorus here, and the full song is available on SoundCloud here.
 Knowing these personal details of Monir’s life and family history as well as being aware of how, even here in the U.S., women’s rights are often challenged and always at risk, makes the story all the more compelling.

 The Premise of Black Canary: Breaking Silence

 The story has been described by some fans as the Handmaid’s Tale meets the DC Universe, which is actually a pretty succinct and apt comparison.
-Without giving too much away, the story takes place in a dystopian future in which the Court of Owls have taken over Gotham City.
-They steadily rose higher and higher to power as Batman aged and until he eventually died of old age.
+Without giving too much away, the story takes place in a dystopian future in which the Court of Owls has taken over Gotham City.
+They steadily rose higher and higher to power as Batman aged until he eventually died of old age.
 Other heroes have either died or gone underground.
-The Court decided that women having more rights and power were the reason for the supposed decline in society and decided to release a toxin that robbed women and girls of their ability to sing, as a show of dominance and to keep women silent.
-In this world women don’t have the right to work (aside from Court-approved professions such as teaching or working at libraries), make music or make their own choices.
+The Court decided that women having more rights and power was the reason for the supposed decline in society and decided to release a toxin that robbed women and girls of their ability to sing, as a show of dominance and to keep women silent.
+In this world, women don’t have the right to work (aside from Court-approved professions such as teaching or working at libraries), make music, or make their own choices.